-In terms of area, Karnataka is the eighth biggest state in India.
-The capital of Karnataka is Bengaluru or Bangalore which is dubbed as the Information Technology Capital of India.
-Not long ago Bangalore was called the “Garden City”, now it is the 'IT City'.
+In terms of area, Karnataka is the sixth largest state in India.
+The capital of Karnataka is Bengaluru, which keeps a prominent place in the IT sector.
+Therefore Bengaluru is rightly called the Information Technology Capital of India.
+Not long ago, Bangalore was famous all over the country as the "Garden City" now replaced by an 'IT City'.

-Karnataka is a mineral rich state.
-The main minerals found are gold, silver, copper, iron-ore, manganese, limestone, dolomite, asbestos, bauxite, chromite, kaolin and granite rock.
-More than 90% of the gold produced in India is produced in the southern part of Karnataka.
+Karnataka is a mineral-rich state.
+The main minerals found are gold, silver, copper, iron-ore, manganese, limestone, dolomite, asbestos, bauxite, chromite, kaolin, and granite rock.
+More than 90% of the gold produced in India is in the southern part of Karnataka.
 Kolar Gold Fields (in Kolar District) and Hatti Gold Mines ( in Raichur District) are probably one of the oldest gold mines in the world; besides these, gold reserves have been found in Dharwad and Chitradurga also.
 Raichur is also known for its silver deposits.
-Hospet and Bellary are the two districts in the state where significant amount of Iron ore is excavated.
+Hospet and Bellary are the two districts in the state where a significant amount of Iron ore is excavated.
 Karnataka also has the largest reserves of Manganese ore in the country.

-Belgaum, Bagalkot, Dharwad, Bijapur, Haveri, Gadag and Uttara Kannada districts.
+Bagalkote, Belgaum, Bijapur, Dharwad, Gadag, Haveri, Uttara Kannada

 Districts of Karnataka